AGUENAOU-AYOUB/Azor-App/README.md

 - **Percentage Updater** adjusts prices by a percentage and uses `scripts/update_prices_shopify.py`.
 Enter the desired percentage and monitor the real-time log while the script runs.
 The script now retries automatically if the Shopify API responds with HTTP `429 Too Many Requests`.
 - **Variant Updater** runs `tempo solution/update_prices.py`.
 The page shows all surcharges from `tempo solution/variant_prices.json`.
 Edit the values for each chain and click **Save Changes** to update the file.
 Then use the **Run Update** button to apply the prices while the real-time log streams.

+Both updaters also keep each product's `custom.base_price` metafield in sync with the product price, ensuring future runs use the latest baseline.

 The output from each script is streamed live to your browser so you can follow progress.